ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/06/pgs_ss23_06_mircea.md

 Complete the [Tutorial 03 - Fancy Cubes](pgs_tutorial_03_dynamics/pgs_tutorial_03_dynamics.md).
 In case the tutorial doesn't look appealing to you, you can complete any other tutorial that includes a rigid body simulation.

-Come up with a good looking and individual result!
+Come up with a good looking and individual result! - WELL IT LOOKED GOOD... but not like rendered.
+I used a pool material and arranged the lights nice, but for some reason the camera jumped.

 ![](img/CUBEDYNAMIC.0019.png)
 ![](img/CUBEDYNAMIC.0051.png)